areano/web-scrapper/README.md

 # Sainsbury Site Scrapper

 ## Introduction
-This is Java 8 console application which scrapes a portion of the Sainsbury’s Groceries website.
+This is a Java 8 console application which scrapes a portion of the Sainsbury’s Groceries website.

 ## Building
 In order to build the project please run **mvn clean package**